Phuket for AmericansCan Americans Buy?

 Thai Company / NomineeIndirect, through companyIllegalAvoid entirely

-Can I buy a Phuket villa in my own name as an American?
+Can I buy a Phuket villa in my own name?

-You can own the villa structure outright.
+You can own the villa structure in your name through a registered leasehold.
 You cannot own the land beneath it in your personal name under Thai law.
-The leasehold structure — registered land lease in your name, freehold ownership of the structure — is how thousands of foreign buyers legitimately hold Phuket villas.
+The leasehold structure is how thousands of foreign buyers legitimately hold Phuket villas.

 What is the 49% foreign quota?

 No more than 49% of the total saleable floor area of any condominium building can be held by foreign nationals.
-When evaluating a unit, your agent checks current quota utilization.
-If the building's foreign quota is full, you cannot purchase freehold there.
+When evaluating a specific unit, your agent checks current quota utilization for that building.
+If the foreign quota is full, you cannot purchase freehold there.